drew2a/wireguard/README.md

 the script is run is used.
 If the number of clients is not defined, then used 10 clients.

-### This repo contains a change in wg-genconf.sh file which decides the public interface dynamically.
-If you don't need it, editing is simple too.

 ### Prerequisites

 Install [WireGuard](https://www.wireguard.com) if it's not installed.